keithallatt/GameTools/README.md

 can be used to prototype games in Python because of its high level, readable code, and its flexibility to be used in a number of ways.

+If you choose to use this library, please read the section on unit tests.
+There is a specific way to format your tests in your module to have the test runner find and run your test with all the predefined tests.

 <details><summary style="font-size:1.25em;">The Inventory System</summary>

 ### `inventory.py`